Air Conditioner Repair Checklist

 - Make sure your hands and feet are free of moisture before you check the panel or breakers.

 - Locate the breaker marked “AC” and ensure it’s in the “on” spot.
-If it’s triggered, the lever will be in the in between or “off” location.
+If it’s triggered, the lever will be in the "off" position.

 - Quickly transfer the breaker back to the “on” spot.
 If it instantaneously trips again, don’t reset it and contact us at 801-305-4777.
 A switch that keeps turning off could signal your home has electrical trouble.